Acopán Tepui (also Akopán Tepuy) Rock Climbing

 ['4 Stars',0],['3 Stars',1],['2 Stars',0],['1 Star',0],['Bomb',0]

-Browse More Classics in Acopán Tepui (also Akopán Tepuy)
+Browse More Rock Climbing Classics in Acopán Tepui (also Akopán Tepuy)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Acopán Tepui (also Akopán Tepuy):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Acopán Tepui (also Akopán Tepuy):

 Featured Route For Acopán Tepui (also Akopán Tepuy)